 ESFJ Personality Type – The Provider

-People with the ESFJ personality type are the stereotypical extroverts.
-They are social butterflies, and their need to interact with others and make people happy usually ends up making them popular.
-The ESFJ usually tends to be the cheerleader or sports hero in high school and college.
-Later on in life, they continue to revel in the spotlight, and are primarily focused on organizing social events for their families, friends and communities.
+ESFJs are the stereotypical extroverts.
+This personality type is effortlessly social, born of a need to interact with others.
+This desire to make others happy usually results in popularity for the ESFJ.
+The ESFJ often tends to be the cheerleader or sports hero in high school and college.
+Later in life, they continue to revel in the spotlight.
+ESFJs are primarily focused on organizing social events for their families, friends and communities.
 ESFJ is a common personality type and one that is liked by many people.

 ESFJs are the life of the party.
 They like being the center of attention but they also like listening to what other people have to say.
 More than just sharing a chat and a laugh, ESFJs like hearing about their friends’ relationships and activities.
 They remember little details that their loved ones tell them, and they are always ready to listen with warmth and genuine sensitivity.
 If there is discord among members of their group, ESFJs do whatever they can to restore harmony.

 Externally focused, the ESFJ personality type is more concerned with outward appearances than internal conflicts.
 Rather than pondering on politics and existentialism, they are more interested in gossip, fashion, beauty, and maintaining their social status.
 While that can seem superficial, they try their utmost to use their social status and appearance for good and the well-being of other people.